LifeBogger presents the Full Story of a Football Genius best known by the Nickname; ‘Little Messi’.

 Guardiola won the battle for someone who impressed him during Monaco’s 5-3 loss in the first leg of the Champions League quarter-final clash.

-Bernardo Silva Bio – Once a Left Over:
+Bernardo Silva Biography – Once a Left Over:

 Jorge Jesus of Benfica achieved great things at his club.
 But to this day the club’s fans remain critical about his lack of faith in homegrown talents, with Bernardo Silva inevitably cited as the best example.

-He never believed tn the young playmaker.
+He never believed in the young playmaker.
 For a season, Jorge Jesus allowed Bernardo to play just 31 minutes over three matches for Benfica’s first team.

 Bernardo Silva himself recently admitted that under Jesus he had ‘no hope of cracking Benfica’s senior side’, saying: “When Jorge put me training at left-back at Benfica I realised I had no future at the club.”